linrongbin16/fzfx.nvim/docs/KnownIssues.md

 ### 2. Buffer previewer is slow for showing file content on big files?

 Yes, this is a limitation for buffer previewer.
 Since nvim buffer needs to render all the lines before a specific line number, the rendering time increases as the line number becomes very big (in a big file).
+Please set `vim.g.fzfx_disable_buffer_previewer=1`, it will disable the buffer previewer and use fzf's builtin previewer for the best performance.

 ## File Explorer